ibis-project/ibis/docs/backends/index.md

 ## String Generating Backends

-The first category of backend translate Ibis expressions into string queries.
+The first category of backend translate Ibis table expressions into query strings.

-The compiler turns each expression into a string query and passes that query to the database through a driver API for execution.
+The compiler turns each table expression into a query string and passes that query to the database through a driver API for execution.

 - [Apache Impala](Impala.md)
 - [ClickHouse](ClickHouse.md)